Accessing inaccessible information via quantum indistinguishability: Formalization of the task

 Furthermore, Alice may have at disposal other localized objects, which cannot interact directly with the initial object $\cal{T}$, but can interact with the device $\cal{D}$.
 Labelling collectively these additional objects with $\cal{A}$, and their pertaining state with $(\alpha)_A$, the latter constraint means that the overall interaction between $\cal{D}$, $\cal{A}$ and $\cal{T}$ can be represented as:

 where the final state $\tilde{\alpha}(M,\alpha)$ of $\cal{A}$ is in principle any function insensitive to the internal d.o.f. pertaining to $\cal{T}$.
-Moreover, we assume that if the initial state of $\cal{D}$ is not equal to any $(M)_D$ (but is e.g. a probabilistic mixture or a quantum superposition state), we assume that it is still the case that, were one to find the final state of $\cal{D}$ to be $(M)_D$, one would find the final state of $\cal{T}$ and $\cal{A}$ to be $(\tilde{\alpha}(M,\alpha))_A(M\vec{x},k)_T$.
-In other words, for any initial state of $\cal{D}$, postselecting the final state on definite states $(M)_D$ of $\cal{D}$ results in the postselected joint state being equal to the RHS of Eq. \eqref{eq11}.\\ Now suppose that Alice is allowed only to interact with her device, i.e. she is solely able to control and to read out the state of $\cal{D}$.
-She can thus interact only indirectly with objects $\cal{T}$ and $\cal{A}$, via mediation through $\cal{D}$.
+Moreover, if the initial state of $\cal{D}$ is not equal to any $(M)_D$ (but is e.g. a probabilistic mixture, a quantum superposition state or some generalized probabilistic state \cite{barrett2007information, plavala2021general}), we assume that it is still the case that, were one to find the final state of $\cal{D}$ to be $(M)_D$, one would find the final state of $\cal{T}$ and $\cal{A}$ to be $(\tilde{\alpha}(M,\alpha))_A(M\vec{x},k)_T$.
+Stated more precisely, for any initial state of $\cal{D}$, post-selecting the final state on a definite state $(M)_D$ of $\cal{D}$ results in the postselected joint state being equal to the RHS of Eq. \eqref{eq11}.
+Finally, we assume that, for arbitrary initial states of $\cal{D}$, the probability of finding $\cal{D}$ in state $(M)_D$ does not change upon the above interaction.

+Now suppose that Alice is allowed only to interact with her device, i.e. she is solely able to control and to read out the state of $\cal{D}$.
+In other words, she can interact only indirectly with objects $\cal{T}$ and $\cal{A}$, via mediation through $\cal{D}$.
 Furthermore, Alice has perfect knowledge of the initial state $(\alpha)_A$ associated to the additional objects $\cal{A}$, but does not have any prior knowledge of the value $k$ pertaining to $\cal{T}$.
-The information-theoretic task can now be formulated as follows:\\ \\ \textbf{Task}: \textit{can Alice learn the state $k$ pertaining to $\cal{T}$, solely by manipulating the given device $\cal{D}$?}\\ \\ As can be immediately seen from Eq. \eqref{eq11}, the state of $\cal{D}$ is insensitive to $k$, so the answer to the latter question seems to be an immediate `\textit{No}'.
+The information-theoretic task can now be formulated as follows:\\ \\ \textbf{Task}: \textit{can Alice learn the state $k$ pertaining to $\cal{T}$, solely by manipulating the given device $\cal{D}$?}\\

+As can be immediately seen from Eq. \eqref{eq11}, the state of $\cal{D}$ is insensitive to $k$, so the answer to the latter question seems to be an immediate `\textit{No}'.
 Also, at the current stage, it is admittedly not clear at all what role, if any, the additional objects $\cal{A}$ could play for the accomplishment of the required task.
 However, in what follows, we will show that if $\cal{D}$, $\cal{A}$ and $\cal{T}$ can be treated as quantum systems, and if Alice is able to coherently manipulate the device $\cal{D}$, then she can in fact learn the required value $k$, given that $\cal{A}$ and $\cal{T}$ can be modelled as indistinguishable quantum particles.